 2. Customers Feedback

-It is one of the main arguments for MVP development as it allows you to understand if your customers need your projects, will they be willing to use it and to spend money for it.
+It is one of the main arguments for MVP development as it allows you to understand if your customers need your project, will they be willing to use it and to spend money for it.
 Moreover, you will understand what features need some modifications, what is better to add into the project’s functionality and what is better to change or remove.

 The main reason for startups projects failure in many respects – is the lack of knowledge about their clients.
 Instead of having to learn their needs even in the early stages of MVP development, many startups take a risk of the full functionality projects development without testing the idea on the real users.
 Then they get the following result: they have full functional project with complete list of features, but this project has no customer value and therefore has no opportunities to be successful at the market and generate good revenue.